GLaDO8/experiments/content/entry3.md

 ---
-title: "Rough Sea"
+title: "Architectural sustainability"
-description: "A journey into the lives of fishermen"
+description: "Can we embrace our fast paced economic growth with sustainability on the side?"
 date: "13 Sept, 2018 at 17:07"
-thumbnail: "../src/images/awesome-image.png"
+thumbnail: "../src/images/awesome.png"
 cover: "../src/images/arch.jpg"
 tags: ["javascript", "react", "gatsby"]
 ---